espsrc/droplets/docs/quickstart.md

 Each chapter will have some notes on how to install the software required to follow the examples.
 Here we explain how to simplify the process by having a working environment with all the dependencies with a few lines of code.
-Alternatively, with a single click you can just deploy a ready-to-work virtual machine with Binder.
+Alternatively, with a single click, you can just deploy a ready-to-work virtual machine with Binder.

 ## Execute online (Binder)